 Brasilia

-At first glance Brasilia does feel alien and straight out of a Soviet sci-fi novel, but tempered by well-managed signs of decay and a decades old patina, it is at peace with the environment.
+At first glance Brasilia does feel alien and straight out of a Soviet sci-fi novel but, tempered by well-managed signs of decay and a decades old patina, it is at peace with the environment.
 Seen in the setting sun, when the buildings and the red soil are saturated in glorious light, there are moments when the whole city appears to be a strange and unexplained outgrowth of the savanna.

 It is impossible not to be charmed by the unique style created by Lúcio Costa, Oscar Niemeyer and Roberto Burle Marx.
 Elegant and organic, it gives rise to airy spaces that invite contemplation.
 The architecture with a distinct retro feel is stringent and exerts its influence to every part of the city including entry ramps, stair cases, bus stops, and underpasses.